RAVE FabriCARE's True Quality Cleaning Blog

 No, they don’t.

-They’re going to buy that garment because they’ve set their mind on that garment.
-For the most part, price is irrelevant.
+They're going to buy that garment because they've set their mind on that garment.
+For the most part, price while it's definitely a consideration, is less important.

 Extraordinary dry cleaners are not distracted and paralyzed by the fact that ordinary dry cleaners offer prices that are considerably lower.